lo0oper/Crux/README.md

 ### Features
 1. Used `livesync` for hot reloading django server.
-2. Installed pgadmin to manage postgres server from web-browser like mysql workbench.
+2. ❌ Installed pgadmin to manage postgres server from web-browser like mysql workbench.
+Was not able to manage postgres integration with django thus switched to default sqliteDb
 3. For accessing and viewing the database use this [sqlite chrome extension](https://chrome.google.com/webstore/detail/sqlite-manager/njognipnngillknkhikjecpnbkefclfe/related)
 4. `csv_manager_csvdata` table has the csv files in document field